Quilibrium.one

 wget --no-cache -O - https://raw.githubusercontent.com/lamat1111/QuilibriumScripts/master/qnode_service_installer.sh | bash

-Now, you can safely log out from your server and the node will keep running.
 Wait at least 15-30 minutes to allow your node to generate your keys, then Backup your private keys

 5 - Let the node run

-Let your node run for at least 15-30 minutes, then check if your keys.yml file has been completely generated.
+After rebooting and logging in again, let your node run for at least 15-30 minutes, then check if your keys.yml file has been completely generated.
 Run the command:

 wc -c /root/ceremonyclient/node/.config/keys.yml